 The integrity of the data is based on the integrity controls in place from where the information is requested.
 All the information will be checked at the source end.
 Questionnaire forms stored at rest are validated using the Health Level Seven (HL7) Fast Healthcare Interoperability Resources (FHIR) Release 4 (R4) Questionnaire Response resource to ensure payload compliance with the spec.
-The content of the questionnaires is not checked against other sources of information.
-No PII/PHI will be used in the delivery of health care services supporting direct patient care.
+Due to the nature of these forms the content of the questionnaires is not checked nor validated against other sources of information on any frequency since it's not applicable to this use case.
 Digital Veterans Platform (DVP) APIs do not provide or replace the consultation, guidance, or care of a health care professional or other qualified provider.
 This service provides a supplement for informational and educational purposes only.
 Health care professionals and other qualified providers should continue to consult authoritative records when making decisions.